Tongkat Ali side effects

 As with any supplement or medicine, the effects of interactions with other medicines are possible.
 For example, if a person is taking heart medication, there may be interactions that can affect heart function or blood pressure.
 Particular caution should be exercised by individuals who already have heart problems.
 Even if a substance is generally considered safe for the general population, it may pose a risk to a person with heart disease.

-The usage is authorized but must be under medical supervision as their interaction with certain drugs, such as Sildenafil (Viagra), tadalafil (cialis) and vardenafil and other synthetic PDE-5i drugs, can cause negative effects.
+The usage is authorized but must be under medical supervision as their interaction with certain drugs, such as Sildenafil (Viagra), tadalafil (Cialis) and vardenafil and other synthetic PDE-5i drugs, can cause negative effects.
 Patients suffering from cardiovascular diseases such as hypertension, atherosclerosis are mostly treated with drugs containing nitrates, consequently combining such drugs with synthetic PDE-5i may drastically lower their blood pressure (Stief et al. 1998).
-Therefore, the unknowing consumption of such HMPs that contain undeclared synthetic PDE-5i may pose a serious health threat to the patient [6].
+Therefore, the unknowing consumption of such HMPs (Herbal Medical Products) that contain undeclared synthetic PDE-5i may pose a serious health threat to the patient [9].

 In accordance with a meta-analysis (2021) of 9 studies Only one clinical study reported adverse effects associated with E. longifolia treatment, which included gastrointestinal symptoms and itching, while in another study it had adverse events in both treated and placebo groups [7].

-Eu Regulation Safety of Eurycoma longifolia (Tongkat Ali) root extract as a novel food pursuant to Regulation (EU) 2015/2283 says that in EU safety of the Tongkat Ali has not been established under any condition of use.
-In high doses it has the potential to induce DNA damage, which is of concern, particularly locally for tissues that represent first sites of contact [8].
+EU Regulation Safety of Eurycoma longifolia (Tongkat Ali) root extract as a novel food pursuant to Regulation (EU) 2015/2283 says that in EU safety of the Tongkat Ali has not been established under any condition of use.
+In high doses it has the potential to induce DNA damage, which is of concern, particularly locally for tissues that represent first sites of contact [5].

 Important to know